-Cheap Car Insurance for Teenagers
+Cheap Car Insurance for Teens

 According to the CDC, the risk of motor vehicle crashes is highest among teens aged 16-19.
 In fact, studies have shown that new teen drivers are most likely to experience a collision during the first three months after receiving their license.
 Male teens are at higher risk than females.
 The odds of crashing increase even more when teenage drivers ride with other teen passengers.

-Best Car Insurance for First-time Drivers
+How to Find Cheap Car Insurance for First-Time Drivers

-Car Insurance Needed for New Drivers
+What Car Insurance Do New Drivers Need?

 Understanding the type of insurance you will need is a crucial first step in finding the best car insurance for new drivers.
 The minimum amount of insurance you must carry depends on your state’s laws.
-It’s smart to carry more than the minimum; should you be at fault in a serious crash, you can become personally liable for the other party’s expenses beyond what your insurance covers if you live in an at-fault state.
+It’s smart to carry more than the minimum, because should you be at fault in a serious crash, you can become personally liable for the other party’s expenses beyond what your insurance covers if you live in an at-fault state.